nmushegian/minicash-wikidocs/pages/coresync.md

-- The [[coresync]] is the algorithm that defines the minicash system state.
-Full nodes that choose more efficient sync algorithms must ensure they will lead to the same view of the system state as the naive sync algorithm. title:: coresync
+- The [[coresync]] algorithm defines the minicash system state.
+Full nodes that choose more efficient sync algorithms must ensure they will lead to the same view of the system state as the naive sync algorithm.
 -
 - ```
   let best be the heaviest known definitely-valid chain